-Parallel circuits are the most common on mobile appropriat because more train one function can be operated simultaneously and at rendom.
-If two or more functions are billy operated at the same time, the one with the lightest load will assert priority because the fluid will take the path of least resistance.
+Parallel circuits are the most common on mobile equipment because more than one function can be operated simultaneously and at rendom if two or more functions are fully appraised at the sumetime, the one with the lightest load will take the printing because the fluid will take the parallel road mostance.
 However, the operator can divide the flow between functions by melering the spools.

-Movement of the uppoi motors or shuts off. the flow of oil thru this open certier passage and pressurizes the parellel passupe.
-Officithen available, atting operator's discretion, to all work ports connected to the parallel passage
+Movement of the spool meters or shuts off the flow of oil thru the open center passage and pressurizes the pamile! passage.
+Officithen available, afthe operator's discretion, to all work ports connected to the parallel passage.